MMLabCodes/polymersimulator/docs/analysing_polymer_systems.rst

    * - **Argument**
      - **Description**
    * - ``manager``
      - Manager object.

-        EXAMPLE: pre-intialised manager object.
+       EXAMPLE: pre-initialised manager object.

        TYPE: python object
    * - ``system_name``
      - Name of the system.

        EXAMPLE: "3HB_10_polymer_25_amorph".

        TYPE: string
    * - ``polymer_name``
      - Name of the polymer.

        EXAMPLE: "3HB_10_polymer".

        TYPE: string
    * - ``poly_len``
-     - Length of the polyer.
+     - Length of the polymer.

-        EXAMPLE: 10 .
+       EXAMPLE: 10.

        TYPE: integer
    * - ``sim_stage_name``
      - Name of the simulation stage to be analysed.

        EXAMPLE: "cooling_NPT_cool".

        TYPE: string
    * - ``sim_type``
-     - Type of simulation files parsed to simulation engine (i.e. amber or gromacs files).
+     - Type of simulation files parsed to the simulation engine (i.e. amber or gromacs files).

        EXAMPLE: "GRO".

-        TYPE: string.
+       TYPE: string

        NOTE: types currently supported are "AMB" and "GRO"
    * - ``sim_index``
      - The simulation folder you want to access.

-        EXAMPLE: 0 .
+       EXAMPLE: 0.

-        TYPE: integer.
+       TYPE: integer

-        NOTE: this is useful when you have replica universes, you can utilise the same other arugments but pass 0,1,2,... as an argument here to analyse a different instance of the same simulation.
+       NOTE: Useful when you have replica universes; you can use the same other arguments but pass 0, 1, 2, ... here to analyse different instances of the same simulation.

 So for the exmaple system, the section I want to analyse is the production run which contains the "cooling_NPT_cool" tag (if you want to analyse another section of the simulation, just pass a different file tag, i.e. *"NVT_annealing"*) so the arguments are as follows: